sheetaluk/nex/README.md

 * Safari

 ## Things to think about
 At the moment a username starts with @, followed by a letter and then one or more occurances of letters and numbers and no punctuation and special characters.
-How would we want to address cases like:
+We should think about how to address cases like:
 * Hello.@user
 * Hello(@user)
 * "@user"